 For unforeseeable or emergency leave, your employer must give you at least fifteen days to provide the medical verification.

-Under all 3 laws, if your employer gives you paid sick, vacation and personal time, you can use that paid time during your leave.
-Under the Family Medical Leave Act (FMLA), the Massachusetts Maternity Leave Act and the Small Necessities Leave Act (SNLA).
+Under all 3 laws (the FMLA, MPLA, and the SNLA), if your employer gives you paid sick, vacation and personal time, you can use that paid time during your leave.

-If your employer does not offer paid sick, vacation or personal time, then your FMLA, MMLA and SNLA leave are all unpaid.
+If your employer does not offer paid sick, vacation or personal time, then your FMLA, MPLA and SNLA leave are all unpaid.

 Family Medical Leave Act